 When babies are uncomfortable, it’s sometimes hard to pinpoint the cause of their distress.
-Babies with gas will often be squirmy, as they struggle to get comfortable.
+Babies with gas may be squirmy, as they struggle to get comfortable.
 They may cry and be fussier than normal, bring their legs up to their chest and kick, or have trouble sleeping.

 There are several possible causes for infant gas.
-Some believe that breast-fed babies can get the effects of gaseous foods (like certain vegetables and beans) from their mother’s breast milk.
-Acidic foods and excess dairy products in mom’s diet can also be to blame.
-But what mom eats isn’t the only problem.
+Some believe that breastfed babies can get the effects of gaseous foods (like certain vegetables and beans) from their mother’s breast milk.
+Others feel that acidic foods and excess dairy products in their diet also seem to worsen their baby’s fussiness.

 If your baby’s bottle-fed, they could be having a reaction to their formula.
 Food intolerance often shows up as gas and bloating.
-If this is the culprit, you’re also likely to see other digestive problems like diarrhea.
+If this is the cause of gas, you’re also likely to see other digestive problems like diarrhea.

-One of the more common causes is more benign.
-Swallowing too much air while eating — whether breast-fed or bottle-fed — can cause gas.
+One of the more common causes is swallowing too much air while eating — whether breastfed or bottle-fed — it can cause gas.

 Burp your baby both during and after feeding.
 Your baby might not like this, especially if they are very hungry, but by eliminating the air midway through their feeding, you reduce the likelihood that it will be carried into the digestive system.

-If you’re breast-feeding, try to reduce the amount of gassy foods you’re eating.
-This includes dairy products and cruciferous vegetables like broccoli.
+If you’re breastfeeding, and your baby seems particularly fussy when you eat a certain food, you may want to try to reduce the amount of gassy foods you’re eating.
+This often includes dairy products and cruciferous vegetables like broccoli.

 You could also try these techniques to comfort them and help move the gas from their little bodies:

 Carry baby in a “football hold.”
 This involves holding your infant facedown across your arm, with their legs straddling your elbow and the side of their face in your hand — as if you’re running them in for a touchdown.

 Many babies find this additional pressure on their abdomen to be comforting to an upset tummy.